 The toughest challenge has been digging deep to keep centred and confident when an artist is unpleasant or aggressive.
 Keeping a solid self.

-I have worked with the likes of Lesley Manville, Bee Gees, Dame Helen Miren, Catherine Zeta Jones, Sister Sisters, Dame Penelope Wilton, Cara Delevigne, Kate Moss and Alfre Woodard.
+I have worked with the likes of Lesley Manville, Bee Gees, Dame Helen Mirren, Catherine Zeta Jones, Sister Sisters, Dame Penelope Wilton, Cara Delevigne and Kate Moss.

 I have just worked with Jessica Oyelowo for the British Film Festival.